russellkelly/BGP-SD-WAN-Controller/README.md

         python  ImportantApplications-addpath.py.

 Choose "1" - then choose the Peers available.
 Program will run.
-To run Very important applications make sure ter SPRING TE paths are defined in “VeryImportantApplicationsSRPaths” then simply run:
+To run Very important applications make sure the SPRING TE paths are defined in “VeryImportantApplicationsSRPaths” then simply run:

          python VeryImportantApplications-addpath.py.